Wu Sangui: Family

-In popular culture
+In culture

-In contemporary China, Wu Sangui has often been regarded as a traitor and an opportunist, due to his betrayal of both the Ming and Qing dynasties.
-Wu's name is synonymous with betrayal (similar to the use of "Benedict Arnold" in the United States).
-However, more sympathetic characterizations are sometimes voiced, and it is clear that Wu's romance with and love for his concubine, Chen Yuanyuan, remains one of the classic love stories in Chinese history.
+Wu Sangui has often been regarded as a traitor and an opportunist, due to his betrayals of both the Ming and Qing dynasties.
+Wu's name is synonymous with betrayal in Chinese culture (similar to the use of "Benedict Arnold" in the United States).
+However, more sympathetic characterizations are sometimes voiced, and Wu's story with his concubine, Chen Yuanyuan, who is sometimes compared to Helen of Troy, remains one of the classic love stories in China.